muratkeremozcan/appsyncmasterclass-backend/README.md

 (105.2)  enable Xray in appsync api.

-(105.3) enable X-Ray in the lambda.
+(105.3) enable X-Ray in the lambda for instrumentation purposes.

 ```yaml
 # serverless.yml